JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - A `for...of` statement executes a loop that operates on a sequences of values from an iterable object (arrays and strings) and temporarily assigns it to a variable. `for (const value of iterable) {}`
 - `\n` is an escape sequence/new line.
 THis is the old way of creating a new line, however you can now create a new line with back ticks, just by starting a new line in the code.

+JavaScript interacts with HTML via DOM (Document Object Model).
+This is a tree of objects that represents the HTML.
+To do this you can use the `document` object and to find specific elements you would use the `querySelector()` which takes a CSS selector as an argument, and returns the first element that matches the selector.
+- E.g. (to find the h1 element): `let h1 = document.querySelector("h1");`
+- The above should be encased in a string i.e. for an ID: "#h1".
+-